2014 KTM 125/150/250 SX & 150/250/300 XC Owner's Manual (P/N 3213030en)

 Precision matters in the workshop.
 The technical data sections outline vital reference values for both chassis and engine tuning.
 KTM establishes the baseline standard rider weight at 75 to 85 kg (165 to 187 lbs).
 From there, the text lists spring preload values for various weight ranges, such as a 45 N/mm spring rate for 65 to 75 kg riders on the 125 and 150 SX.
 Rear suspension static sag is locked in at 30 mm across all covered models.

-When reassembling components, guessing torque values leads to catastrophic failures.
+When reassembling components during any repair, guessing torque values leads to catastrophic failures.
 The document catalogs critical fastener torque requirements, including the exact 80 Nm specified for the rear wheel spindle nut.
-Always prioritize safety in the shop; properly support the motorcycle on a sturdy stand and verify your mechanical competence before tackling high-stakes chassis or engine work.
-Relying on these factory reference numbers ensures your work meets original manufacturing tolerances.
+Always prioritize safety in the shop; properly support the motorcycle on a sturdy lift stand and verify your mechanical competence before tackling high-stakes chassis or engine work.
+Relying on these factory reference numbers ensures your next repair meets original manufacturing tolerances.

 Customer Reviews